-- 1 corporation's SSF, the Commission finds no material difference in the proposed - 2 arrangement that would affect the ability of MBUSA LLC to use its resources and - 3 personnel to administer Sterling Corp.'s SSF.
-Given that DNAC could pay the - 4 administrative and solicitation costs of Sterling Corp.'s SSF, and that MBUSA LLC - 5 could pay the administrative and solicitation costs of DNAC's SSF, it therefore follows - 6 that MBUSA LLC may pay the administrative and solicitation costs of Sterling Corp.'s - 7 SSF.7 - 8 3.
-May payment of the administrative costs associated with the SSF come from MBUSA - 9 LLC's EAPP cost center? - 10 Yes, MBUSA LLC may pay the SSF's administrative costs from its EAPP cost center - even though MBUSA LLC is a domestic limited liability company8 whose sole member - 12 (DNAC) is entirely owned by a foreign corporation (Daimler AG). - The Act and Commission regulations prohibit a foreign national from "directly or - 14 indirectly" making "a contribution or donation of money or other thing of value . . . in - 15 connection with a Federal, State, or local election."
+- 1 personnel to administer Sterling Corp.'s SSF.
+Given that DNAC could pay the - 2 administrative and solicitation costs of Sterling Corp.'s SSF, and that MBUSA LLC - 3 could pay the administrative and solicitation costs of DNAC's SSF, it therefore follows - 4 that MBUSA LLC may pay the administrative and solicitation costs of Sterling Corp.'s - 5 SSF.7 - 6 3.
+May payment of the administrative costs associated with the SSF come from MBUSA - 7 LLC's EAPP cost center? - No, MBUSA LLC may not pay the SSF's administrative costs from its EAPP cost - 9 center if the payments are reimbursed by Daimler AG. - The Act and Commission regulations prohibit a foreign national from "directly or - indirectly" making "a contribution or donation of money or other thing of value . . . in - 12 connection with a Federal, State, or local election."
 2 U.S.C.
-441e(a)(1)(A); 11 CFR - 16 110.20(b).
-In addition, the Act and Commission regulations prohibit a foreign national from - directly or indirectly making an expenditure, an independent expenditure, or a disbursement - in connection with a Federal, State, or local election.
+441e(a)(1)(A); 11 CFR - 13 110.20(b).
+In addition, the Act and Commission regulations prohibit a foreign national from - 14 directly or indirectly making an expenditure, an independent expenditure, or a disbursement - in connection with a Federal, State, or local election.
 2 U.S.C.
-441e(a)(1)(C)9; 11 CFR - 19 110.20(e)-(f).
+441e(a)(1)(C); 11 CFR - 16 110.20(f). - 17 The application of this prohibition to the activities of domestic corporations - affiliated with, or owned by, foreign corporations depends on the type of activity in - 19 question.
+The Commission has previously explained that domestic subsidiaries of foreign - 20 nationals could make donations and disbursements in connection with State or local - 21 elections only if the donations and disbursements were made from domestically